bosonic/bosonic.github.io/src/doc/getting-started/using-elements.md

 </b-dropdown>
 ```

-Those who use Shadow DOM extensively (for instance, `b-tooltip`) can be a bit more complicated to style.
-The reason is Shadow DOM scopes and encapsulates its CSS, making it theoretically immune from style leakage.
-But of course, elements' users want to theme their custom elements, and therefore need to alter this Shadow CSS.
-The Shadow DOM spec authors have provided pseudo-selectors (`/deep/` and `::shadow`) in order to achieve this, but they're not easy to use and introduce another round of problems.
+Elements that use Shadow DOM extensively (for instance, `b-tooltip`) can be a bit more complicated to style.
+The reason for that is that Shadow DOM scopes and encapsulates CSS, making it theoretically immune from style leakage.
+Of course,  Web Component creators want to theme their custom elements, and therefore they need to alter the CSS within the element.
+The Shadow DOM spec authors have provided pseudo-selectors (`/deep/` and `::shadow`) in order to achieve this, but they're not easy to use.
+They additionally introduce another round of problems.

-Like the Polymer authors, we found ourselves in the quest of a better way.
-And we decided to use [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables).
-Basically, elements declare variables for setting some CSS properties like colors or padding, variables that can be set in an external stylesheet:
+The Polymer authors, found themselves in the quest of a better way.
+They decided to use [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) to achieve easy theming strategy for elements utilizing Shadow DOM.
+In using CSS Variables, elements declare their variables by setting some CSS properties like color or padding.
+Variables that can be set in an external stylesheet as seen in this example:

 ``` html
 <style>